NawattY/nestjs-starter/ai/architecture-rules.md

 ### Source of Truth

 - The single source of truth for API contracts is `openapi/openapi.yaml`.
-- Scalar or Swagger UI MUST render from the OpenAPI document.
+- Current repo renders human docs with Scalar from the OpenAPI document.
+- Other renderers are acceptable only if they still consume the OpenAPI document instead of becoming a second source of truth.
 - Bruno, if used, MUST import or sync from the OpenAPI document.
 - AI agents MUST update the OpenAPI document directly when API behavior changes.